shubhmjain30/notes/README.md

 ## **Navigation Guide**

--   Files are cross-linked with `[[]]` syntax for seamless navigation
+-   Each technology has its own README file that serves as the entry point
--   Each folder contains a comprehensive roadmap outlining the learning journey
+-   Each section is designed to be studied independently
 -   Topics progress from fundamental concepts to advanced applications
 -   Code examples emphasize understanding over memorization

 ---

-**Getting Started:** Begin with any technology roadmap to understand the structured learning path.
-Each roadmap provides prerequisites and recommended progression through topics.
+**Getting Started:** Choose a technology section and begin with its README file to understand the structured learning path.
+Each section provides prerequisites and recommended progression through topics.